zahur76/MilestoneProject_2/README.md

 The goals set out in the UX section were accomplished as follows:

 1. User goal: *play a game to improve my congnitive function*<br>
-Although difficult to measure, memory match games have been shown to be an effective brain training tool, especially
+Although difficult to measure, memory match games have scientifically been shown to be an effective brain training tool, especially
 improving:
 * concentration
 * shorterm memory